 Coach Anthony Davis began his basketball career at Holy Cross High School where he played 4 years.
 He was named CHSAA All-Diocesan Team twice and All New York City third team in his senior year.
 The AAU team that he played for was one of the top teams in the country playing alongside former pros God Shammgod and Ron Artest.
 Upon graduation he was recruited to some top D1 schools but decided to stay local attending Hofstra University where he played 4 years under now Villanova Head Coach Jay Wright.
 He played alongside Speedy Claxton and Norm Richardson.
 Afterwards he played professionally in France.
 Anthony still has a legendary name in the New York basketball scene and was one of the best pure scorers and long distance shooters around.
-He remains very involved in the game with his years of experience coaching AAU, summer camps and basketball training.
+Currently, he is the Assistant Coach for LuHi’s Regional team.

 Coach Brad Weiss started his basketball career at Plainview JFK High School.
 He was a 3-year Varsity starter, a captain his senior year and racked up awards such as All Conference and All Long Island.
 Coach Brad was also a member of LongIslandBasketball.com’s Honor Roll of top LI high school basketball players.
 He went on to play for D3 St. Joseph’s College in Long Island.
 He was a 3-year starter at D3 SJC where one season he was 3rd in the Skyline Conference in blocked shots and ranked towards the top in SJC school history in blocked shots.
 Coach Brad has experience coaching and counseling players of all ages for the NCPAL.
 He is also involved as a clinician for the Long Island Nets for all age groups.
 He is currently the Head JV Basketball Coach at Plainview High School.